perak/kitchen-site/files/api_reference.md

 Property | Type | Description
 ---------|------|------------
 name | string | Object name
-fields | array of [field](#field) | Field list.
+type | string | Collection type.
+Can be "collection" or "file\_collection" (FS.Collection).
+Default: "collection". fields | array of [field](#field) | Field list.
 Not mandatory, used by components such as form, dataview etc. owner\_field | string | Field name used to store user ID of document owner.
 Only for apps using user accounts.
 Value of this field will be automatically set server side by "before.insert" hook. roles\_allowed\_to\_read | array of string | List of user roles that can subscribe to this collection.
 You can use special roles "nobody" (nobody can read) and "owner" (only owner/creator can read). roles\_allowed\_to\_insert | array of string | List of user roles that can insert documents into this collection.
 You can use special role "nobody" (nobody can insert). roles\_allowed\_to\_update | array of string | List of user roles that can update documents.
 You can use special roles "nobody" (nobody can update) and "owner" (only owner/creator can update). roles\_allowed\_to\_delete | array of string | List of user roles that can delete documents.
-You can use special roles "nobody" (nobody can remove) and "owner" (only owner/creator can remove). before\_insert\_code | string | Code to be executed before new document is inserted into collection.
+You can use special roles "nobody" (nobody can remove) and "owner" (only owner/creator can remove). roles\_allowed\_to\_download | array of string | For collection of type "file\_collection": List of user roles that can download files.
+You can use special roles "nobody" (nobody can download) and "owner" (only owner/creator can download). storage\_adapters | array of string | For collection of type "file\_collection": list of CollectionFS storage adapters: "gridfs", "filesystem", "s3" or "dropbox".
+If not specified, generator will assume "gridfs". before\_insert\_code | string | Code to be executed before new document is inserted into collection.
 Should be only body of a function with args: (userId, doc).
 See <a href="https://github.com/matb33/meteor-collection-hooks" target="\_blank">meteor-collection-hooks</a> package for more details. before\_update\_code | string | Code to be executed before document is updated.
 Should be only body of a function with args: (userId, doc, fieldNames, modifier, options) before\_remove\_code | string | Code to be executed before document is removed.
 Should be only body of a function with args: (userId, doc)